-no pre-trends even when there is little signal in the data.
+chanical.
+When the training is done over the entire pre-period, the reduced-form can give no pre-trends even when there is little signal in the data.
 To test for over-fitting bias, we perform back-testing.
 In particular, instead of using the entire pre-period in the matching, we solve for the SC weights using data between 2004-2007 and follow the rest of the algorithm as specified before.
 We plot the estimates in Figure 4c in blue.
 Despite the reduced amount of data that we match on, the reduced form does not find any placebo effect in the pre-period.
 All the estimates between 2004-2010 are both quantitatively close to zero and statistically insignificant, meaning synthetic distance is uncorrelated with the trends in the data in the pre-period.
 Notice that the largest change in the IV estimates in the pre-period occurs between 2008-2009.
 Despite being trained between 2004-2007, SIV is able to capture this change.
 This provides more evidence that the algorithm captures the signal in the data.
-Put differently, over-fitting is not a first-order concern in our setting.
+We conclude that over-fitting is not a first-order concern in our setting.

-It is worth discussing why IV and SIV estimates differ less in the post-period than the pre-period.
+It is worth discussing why IV and SIV estimates differ less in the post-period than in the pre-period.
 It is unlikely to know for certain the nature of the unobserved confounder in the pre-period.
 If we knew it, we would add it as a control variable in the first place.
-However, there are some likely candidates that can explain the nature of the pre-trend.
+However, some likely candidates can explain the nature of the pre-trend.
 As explained in Gulek (2023), the regions close to the border are less-developed than the rest.
 Between 2004-2010, Turkey's GDP per capita grew by 75%.
-The data seems to suggest that the less developed south-east regions were "catching-up" to the rest of the Turkey.
-The employment rates were growing faster.
-This large growth rate did not last as Turkey entered into a recession starting from 2013.
-If economic growth in the pre-period was the main reason behind the pre-trends, it is likely that these pre-trends would not last in the post period.
-SIV seems to be capturing this change in the unobserved confounder(s) by not changing the post estimates by a huge margin.
+The data seems to suggest that the less developed southeast regions were "catching up" to the rest of Turkey with higher salaried employment growth rates.
+This aggregate growth period did not last as Turkey entered a recession in 2013.
+If economic growth in the pre-period was the main reason behind the pre-trends, it is likely that these pre-trends would not last fully in the post-period.
+SIV is capturing this change in the unobserved confounder(s) by not changing the post estimates by a considerable margin.

 Having seen how SIV addresses the pre-trend problem in the event-study design, we continue by implementing the second step of the algorithm: we apply 2SLS on the debiased data.
-We estimate the effect of Syrian refugees on natives' wage-employment.
+We estimate the effect of Syrian refugees on natives' wage employment.
 For heterogeneity, we also estimate the effects on men and women separately.
-We plot the estimates on Figure 5.
+We plot the estimates in Figure 5.
 As a benchmark, we first show the IV estimates.
 A researcher using IV would find no effect on men and negative effects on women.
-However, using SIV we find that Syrian refugees had dis-employment effects on both men and women.
+However, using SIV, we find that Syrian refugees had disemployment effects on both men and women.
 If anything, the effects on men were stronger.
-A 1 pp increase in refugee/native ratio decreases low-skill natives' salaried employment rate by 0.16 pp for men and 0.10 pp for women.
+A 1 pp increase in the refugee/native ratio decreases low-skill natives' salaried employment rate by 0.16 pp for men and 0.10 pp for women.
 As a robustness check, we also show the results that rely on estimated weights using the 2004-2007 data.
 The results remain quantitatively and qualitatively very similar.
 This is not surprising given that the event-study design showed no concern for over-fitting bias in Figure 4c.